@ a glance

-The major purpose of the PhD in Nursing program is to prepare scholars with expertise in selected substantive areas who will contribute to nursing theory and practice through systematic inquiry.
+The major purpose of the PhD in nursing program is to prepare scholars with expertise in selected substantive areas who will contribute to nursing science, knowledge, theory qand practice through systematic inquiry.
 Aims of the University of Virginia doctoral program in nursing are to prepare scholars who will:

 The University of Virginia consistently ranks as one of the top nursing schools in student awards by the National Institutes of Health.
-Each year University of Virginia PhD nursing students have been awarded F31 training grants (National Research Service Awards) for their doctoral studies.
+Every year, UVA PhD nursing students are awarded F31 training grants (National Research Service Awards) for their doctoral studies.

-Any PhD student is eligible to be a Graduate Teaching Assistant during their program.
-Students who are not Virginia residents must be a Graduate Teaching Assistant for a full academic year to qualify for the full tuition scholarship; Virginia residents are given the option to be a GTA. for a full year.
-Graduate Teaching Assistant positions come with a modest stipend and full health insurance for full-year GTAs.
-Most GTA positions are for 10 hours a week.
-Some students are provided the option to pick up additional GTA hours (up to 20 hours/week).
+Any PhD student is eligible to be a Graduate Teaching Assistant (GTA) during their program.
+Students who are not Virginia residents must be a GTA for one full academic year to qualify for the full tuition scholarship; Virginia residents have the option to be a GTA for a full year.
+Full-year GTAs earn a modest stipend and receive full health insurance, and most positions require 10 hours a week of teaching with the option to pick up additional GTA hours (as many as 20 hours per week).

-The school has funds available for students who are considering faculty positions.
-Thanks to funding from the NIH, doctoral students may borrow funds for their academic expenses (tuition and books) from the school.
-If you become a full-time faculty member at any accredited institution, up to 85% of the loan (principle and interest) will be forgiven.
-You would pay an interest rate of 3% on the remaining loan amount.
+The school also offers financial support to students considering faculty positions.
+With funding from the NIH, doctoral students may borrow funds for their academic expenses (tuition and books) from the school.
+If you become a full-time faculty member at any accredited institution, up to 85% of the loan (principle and interest) is forgiven.
+These individuals receive an interest rate of 3% on the remaining loan amount.

-Students applying for or enrolled in the PhD in Nursing or DNP programs can apply for the Future Virginia Nursing Faculty Loan Assistance Repayment Program administered through the University of Virginia.
-Full-time doctoral students are eligible to borrow up to $25,000/year during the coursework phase of their programs (Year 1 and Year 2 in our PhD program).
-These loans would be cancelled if you taught full-time at any public or private nursing program in Virginia for four years (two year of teaching for each year of loan).
-The application deadline for this program is May15.
-Visit our tuition and financial aid website for more information.
+Students applying for or enrolled in UVA's PhD or DNP programs may apply for the Future Virginia Nursing Faculty Loan Assistance Repayment Program, which is UVA-administered.
+Full-time doctoral students are eligible to borrow up to $25,000 per year during the coursework phase of their programs (years 1 and 2 for the PhD), loans that are then cancelled if graduates go on to teach full-time at any public or private nursing program in Virginia for four years (two years of teaching for each year of loan).
+The application deadline for this program is May 15.

-Since research is an important element of the PhD program, we wish to develop good mentoring relationships between PhD students and funded researchers on the Nursing faculty.
-Thus we seek to admit students whose own research interests would have commonality with the research backgrounds of the faculty.
+Because research is such a critical element of the PhD program, we seek to admit students whose own research interests are congruent with those of our faculty.

 Application forms may be obtained online from the The Graduate School of Arts and Sciences.
 The Graduate School of Arts and Sciences prefers to receive one package containing the all supporting materials (recommendations, transcripts, and scholarly writing).
 The completed application, the application fee and all supporting data must be received no later than December 15.
 Note: applications may be accepted after the December 15 deadline on space-available basis.
 Students are welcome to submit applications before this deadline as the Admissions Committee makes rolling admissions decisions.